 A new model for place-based citizen science data integration and reporting will be piloted, with potential opportunities for scaling to other locations.
 This project will demonstrate how multiple citizen science datasets can be collected and combined for three sites (inshore, offshore, midshelf) to improve model estimates and predictive performance of Reef health and reported using a central platform.

 This project will enhance existing MangroveWatch monitoring by facilitating citizen science tidal wetland data collection on ecosystem condition in seven estuaries within the Wet Tropics and Southern Cape York region.
-The project scales previously established MangroveWatch methods in new locations and demonstrated connectivity across multiple sites and land to sea connections.
+The project scales previously established MangroveWatch methods in new locations and demonstrated connectivity across multiple sites and land-to-sea connections.

-Develop a cloud-based image platform, Virtual Reef Diver, and integrate with the existing Eye on the Reef app to enable the upload of underwater and classification of images showing the seafloor.
+This project will develop a cloud-based image platform, Virtual Reef Diver, and integrate with the existing Eye on the Reef app to enable the upload of underwater and classification of images showing the seafloor.
 This close an adaptive management loop by enabling data to be analysed together and deliver predictive maps that can be downloaded and summarised to facilitate, local, regional, and GBR scale reporting that are accessible to reef communities.

-This project will support teacher training, student engagement and curriculum materials to help to deliver a framework for a standardised school-based Mangrove Watch monitoring program.
+This project will support teacher training, student engagement and curriculum materials to help deliver a framework for a standardised school-based Mangrove Watch monitoring program.
 Data can inform local mangrove management and conservation.

 The project seeks to inform, engage and educate fishers, divers, boaters and the general public about marine species that are shifting southwards with warming waters.
-Program ambassadors will be trained along the coast to engage with SCUBA, snorkelling and fishing organisations to help communities report on unusual sightings and track key species.
+Program ambassadors will be trained along the coast to engage with SCUBA, snorkelling and fishing organisations to help communities report unusual sightings and track key species.

 This project works to address a knowledge gap in seagrass spatial extent by training high schools students along the coast to collect and share rapid spatial assessments of seagrass.

 CoralWatch will partner with Environmental Education Centres to develop reef citizen science materials tailored to the coastal areas of Palm Island, North Keppel Island, Gladstone and Heron Island.
-This will include curriculum linked lesson plans, coral identification sheets, virtual reef posters and display material for EEC’s and other suitable venues, as well as field-based data collection activities.
+This will include curriculum-linked lesson plans, coral identification sheets, virtual reef posters and display material for EECs and other suitable venues, as well as field-based data collection activities.

-Location: Lady Musgrave Island
+Lady Musgrave Experience

 This project will build a collaborative model for citizen science at Lady Musgrave working with local Traditional Owners, schools, Reef managers and community groups to collect Reef health data through CoralWatch and Eye on the Reef programs.